bradley-mubenga/mar-tech/Offline conversion tracking/google_ads_offline_conversions.md

 # Instructions
 Follow the steps below to setup the transaction ID and prevent duplicate conversions.
 You will need a [Google Tag Manager](https://tagmanager.google.com) account and [ActivePieces](https://www.activepieces.com/)

+## 1. Create active pieces flow
+- Setup a webhook listner in Activepies
+- When the webhook is triggered initiate a update row piece.
+- Follow the next steps

-## 1. Create the Custom HTML Tag and Variables
+## 2. Create the Custom HTML Tag and Variables
 Before you create the tag below in Google Tag Manager, make sure your contact form(s) has an ID.
 Replace the IDs in the JavaScript with your own form ids, if you have one form then just edit the first one, if you have more than two add as many if statements as you need.

 Replace the webhook url as well as the token with your own from ActivePieces.